Fisher Task Distance and Its Application in Neural Architecture Search: Conclusions

-A task dissimilarity measure based on the Fr\'echet distance between Fisher Information Matrices is introduced in this paper.
-Using this measure, a reduced search space of architectures for a target task can be constructed using the closest task to the target from a set of baseline tasks.
-This reduces the complexity of architecture search, increases its efficiency, and leads to superior performance with a smaller number of parameters.
+A task similarity measure based on the Fisher Information matrix has been introduced in this paper.
+This non-commutative measure called Fisher Task distance (FTD), represents the complexity of applying the knowledge of one task to another.
+The theory and experimental experiments demonstrate that the distance is consistent and well-defined.
+In addition, two applications of FTD, including transfer learning and NAS has been investigated.
+In particular, the task affinity results found using this measure is well-aligned with the result found using the traditional transfer learning approach.
+Moreover, the FTD is applied in NAS to define a reduced search space of architectures for a target task.
+This reduces the complexity of the architecture search, increases its efficiency, and leads to superior performance with a smaller number of parameters.